• Skip to primary navigation

 Open Event Viewer Using Windows Run Command

-On Event Viewer screen, expand Applications and Service Logs Entry in the left-pane > navigate to Microsoft > Windows and double-click on PrintService entry in the right-pane.
+3. On the Event Viewer screen, expand Applications and Service Logs Entry in the left-pane > navigate to Microsoft > Windows and double-click on PrintService entry in the right-pane.

 Open PrintService Entry in Windows Event Viewer

-On the next screen, right-click on Operational and select Properties option in the right-click menu.
+4. On the next screen, right-click on Operational and select Properties in the right-click menu.

 Open Operational PrintService Properties in Event Viewer

-On Log Properties screen, select Enable Logging option and also select whether or not you want the logs to be overwritten or Archived when the log file is full.
+5. On Log Properties screen, select Enable Logging option and also select whether or not you want the logs to be Overwritten or Archived when the log file is full.

 Enable Operational Print Logging on Windows PC

-Make sure you click on Apply and OK to save this change on your computer.
+6. Make sure that you click on Apply and OK to save this change on your computer.

 Note: The default log size (1024KB) is very small and gets quickly used.
 You can increase the Log File size to suit your printing requirements.

-Once the Operation Print Log is enabled, you will be able to View Long Term Print History by going to Operational Print Service Entry in Event Viewer.
+Once the Operation Print Log is enabled, you will be able to View Long Term Print History by going to Operational Print Service entry in the Event Viewer.

 Related

-• How to Change Printer Name in Windows 10
+• How to Uninstall Microsoft Apps in Windows 11/10

-• How to Fix Printer Offline Error in Windows 10
+• How to Check Processor Cache Memory in Windows 11/10

 Primary Sidebar